Weather protection, rain and dust protection for wildlife photographers

 Caruba B1, compact protection for smaller setups

 The Caruba B1 is a more compact version and is particularly suitable for smaller camera-lens combinations.
-It is lightweight, easy to transport and ready for use in no time.
+It is lightweight, easy to transport and quick to deploy.

 Advantages of Caruba rain covers